-- abuse and neglect, or - other potentially traumatic adverse childhood experiences

-This can have a lasting impact throughout childhood, adolescence and into adulthood.
+- abuse and neglect, or - other potentially traumatic adverse childhood experiences this can have a lasting impact throughout childhood, adolescence and into adulthood.
 Staff are aware of how these children's experiences, can impact on their mental health, behaviour and education.

-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, by following the school child protection policy and speaking to the DSL or a deputy.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, by following the child protection policy and speaking to the DSL.